Mixolyde/blaseballstatus/README.md

 the local webdev server, so you may have to kill the process from Task Manager, or with `taskkill -f -pid ###`.

-I find the Windows Git Shell that emulates a lot of Linux stuff to be really useful.
+I find the Windows Git Shell from Github that emulates a lot of Linux stuff to be really useful.

 ```